The NBA has been playing to a hip-hop beat for nearly 50 years - WTOP News

 Today, basketball games are like a playground for the sounds of hip-hop — the unmistakable music genre infused with rhythmic beats and vivid storytelling.

-Just as a movie soundtrack helps viewers follow the action of the narrative through each plot twist, hip-hop has done the same for the NBA.
+Just as a movie soundtrack helps viewers follow the action of the narrative through each plot twist, hip-hop has done the same for basketball via the NBA.
 Over the past five decades, the genre has inserted lyrics, beats and culture into the sport’s DNA.
-Now, as hip-hop reaches its 50th anniversary, the two are inextricably intertwined.
+Now, as hip-hop reaches its 50th anniversary, the two are intertwined like a colorful, crisscrossed ball of yarn.

 “Hip-hop has always been young, fresh, relatable,” M Dot said.
 “If you were to attend any NBA game, I would go as far as to say it’s probably a third of the music being played.”